 Gastrointestinal perforations: Gastrointestinal (GI) perforations, some fatal, have been seen in patients treated with bevacizumab.
 It should be discontinued in patients with GI perforations.
 Most cases occurred within 50 days of treatment initiation.
 In particular, GI perforations were observed in platinum-resistant ovarian cancer patients.

 Surgery and wound healing complications: The incidence of wound healing and surgical complications, including both serious and fatal complications, is increased in patients treated with bevacizumab.
-It should not be given for the 28 days prior to an elective surgical procedure or for at least 28 days following surgery or until the surgical wounds are completely healed.
+It should not be given for the 28 days before an elective surgical procedure or for at least 28 days following surgery or until complete healing of the surgical wounds.

 There are currently no contraindications listed for bevacizumab.

-Monitoring for signs of an infusion reaction is needed during infusions with bevacizumab.
-Additional monitoring includes CBC with differential, blood pressure monitoring every 2 to 3 weeks and monitoring for proteinuria.
-Additionally, patients should be monitored for signs of GI perforation, fistula, bleeding, epistaxis and both arterial and venous thromboembolism.
-When bevacizumab is used off-label for diabetic macular edema, intraocular pressure, visual acuity, and signs of cataracts and retinal detachment should be monitored.
-US boxed warnings include GI perforation, serious or fatal hemorrhage, and surgery and wound healing complications.
+Monitoring for signs of an infusion reaction is necessary during infusions with bevacizumab.
+Additional monitoring includes CBC with differential, blood pressure monitoring every 2 to 3 weeks and tracking for proteinuria.
+Additionally, patients require monitoring for signs of GI perforation, fistula, bleeding, epistaxis, and both arterial and venous thromboembolism.
+When bevacizumab is used off-label for diabetic macular edema, clinicians should watch for intraocular pressure, visual acuity, and signs of cataracts and retinal detachment.
+US boxed warnings include GI perforation, severe or fatal hemorrhage, and surgery and wound healing complications.
 Additional serious adverse reactions include GI fistulae, non-GI fistulae, arterial thromboembolic events, venous thromboembolic events, severe hypertension, posterior reversible encephalopathy syndrome, proteinuria, infusion reactions, and ovarian failure.

-Mutagenicity and carcinogenicity studies have not been extensively conducted.
-Administration of bevacizumab in monkeys showed adverse effects on general growth and development, fertility and wound healing.
+Researchers have not yet conducted extensive mutagenicity and carcinogenicity studies.
+Administration of bevacizumab in monkeys showed adverse effects on general growth and development, fertility, and wound healing.
 Teratogenicity is suspected based on studies in rabbits.
 There is no recommended treatment or antidote for an overdose of bevacizumab.